JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 +++
 date = 2020-08-13T06:14:20Z
-tags = ["data", "pyro", "sales", "python"] title = "Bayesian AB Testing with Pyro" slug="bayesian-ab-testing-pyro" description="Implement a successful experiment using Bayesian AB testing.
-In this, we use Pyro, a python framework to analyse marketing and on-boarding experiments"
+description = "Implement a successful experiment using Bayesian AB testing.
+In this, we use Pyro, a python framework to analyse marketing and on-boarding experiments" slug = "bayesian-ab-testing-pyro" tags = ["data", "pyro", "sales", "python"] title = "Bayesian AB Testing with Pyro"

 +++
 Recently, I’ve been involved in experiment design and measurement - specifically AB Testing.
 This experience has encouraged me to learn more about experimentation because of unique challenges

 In brief, the unique challenges posed were:

 * Dealing with largely a non-technical audience
 * Low sample sizes
 * Costly human interventions as a variant.